 - People don’t really mean what they say and become defensive or aggressive when questioned

-- Only one person’s voice is heard
+- Only one person’s voice or perspective is heard

 - People are not allowed to disagree